itsharris/projects/README.md

-I will be using the GitHub webpage versionn not a local one.
-This is what the MD file says at the moment:

 # 👋 Hi, I'm Dr. Mohammad Harris
 ### PhD MRes BEng (Hons) AFHEA MIET | Machine Learning Researcher | Project Manager | Engineering Specialist